12 SMS Marketing Strategies That Actually Work in 2026

 Subtext’s SMS platform provides monthly reports on critical KPIs and a live analytics dashboard where you can check how your text channel is performing daily.

-10. Data Security
+10. Keep Data Safe

 Protecting subscribers’ data is essential to maintaining their trust and remaining compliant.

 Using an SMS web security SSL certificate allows for more secure communications with your customers by establishing an encrypted connection between an SMS server and a web browser.
-You can rest assured your messages remain intact and unaltered, and your customer data is protected.
+You can rest assured that your messages remain intact and unaltered, and your customer data is protected.

 Consumer data is pivotal to making informed decisions—so why not take the time to get quick, direct feedback?
 Send a brief poll allowing subscribers to rate their satisfaction with your SMS messages.
 Ask them why.
 Then, show you’re listening by making suitable adjustments.